afilatov1989/fullstackopen/part0/diagram_tasks.md

     server-->>browser: "302 Found" redirect response with a header "Location: /exampleapp/notes" deactivate server

-    Note left of server: Server stores the note data and instructs the browser to load the page /exampleapp/notes by sending the redirect response with location header pointing to this page.
+    Note left of server: The server stores the note data and instructs the browser to reload the page /exampleapp/notes by sending the redirect response with location header pointing to this page.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server
     server-->>browser: HTML document (or "304 Not Modified" header if cache is enabled) deactivate server

-    Note right of browser: The browser loads the document, all static assets and JSON data with notes exactly as during the first page load
+    Note right of browser: The browser loads the document, all static assets and JSON data with notes exactly as during the first page load.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css
     activate server